Difference Between Desktop Based and Cloud-Based POS Software

 - As the traditional POS is like a basic computer, it is an easily vulnerable virus.
 As a result, you may face disrupted system performance, sapping computer memory and frequent computer crashes.

 - Any of the problems may result in the loss of locally stored data in the hardware.
 As a result, frequent backups are required to ensure the safety of data.
 You have to constantly back up the data manually to the hard drive.

 Cloud-based POS system

 - Normally “cloud” and “SaaS” are often used alternatively but it is important to understand that there exist hybrid cloud systems that are not 100% cloud-hosted.
-Such is different from SaaS that is a true cloud-native application; the software has a licensed subscription and is centrally hosted.
+Such is different from SaaS which is a true cloud-native application; the software has a licensed subscription and is centrally hosted.
 Central hosting makes SaaS cost-effective and easier to maintain compared to other solutions.
 For example, managed WP hosting by cloud ways is a good option for beginners.

 Pros of cloud-based POS software

 - Most cloud-based POS can analyze the data and identify the patterns.
 By comparing the generated data with past data, you can understand whether the new strategy or promotion is working or not.